valikang/swiftBlock/README.md

 # SwiftBlock
 Blender addon for creating blockMeshDict files for OpenFOAM's blockMesh application.
-Compatible with Blender 3D 2.76 -> and OpenFOAM 5.0 ->
+Compatible with Blender 3D 2.76 ->, OpenFOAM 5.0 -> and NumPy 1.13->

 ## New features:
-* The SwiftBlock panel has moved from properties panel to tools panel
+* The SwiftBlock panel has moved from the properties panel to the tools panel
-* The block structure is saved to .blend file and therefore the time consuming block detection algorithm is only required when the block structure is changed
+* The block structure is saved and therefore the time consuming block detection algorithm is only required when the block structure is changed
 * The blocks are listed in the SwiftBlock panel
 * Blocks can be selected, disabled and enabled interactively from the list
 * Blocks can be searched from the current mesh selection